Draekus/coinbase-api/README.md

 # coinbase-api
-A wrapper for the Coinbase SIWC and Advanced Trade
+A python3 wrapper for the Coinbase SIWC and Advanced Trade api.

+### Version
+API Version: 2023-12-27